marcel1975/my-first-project/README.md

 # Welcome to my first CDK Python project

-# It created the sample s3 bucket with versioning and encrypting enabled
+It creates the sample s3 bucket with versioning and encrypting enabled